Login

 Where to stay

-With white sandy beaches and crystal clear, blue waters, the lake is a big draw for tourists who visit Malawi, and it boasts an array of beautiful lodges – from high-end resorts to rustic island retreats.
+With its white sandy beaches and crystal-clear, blue waters, the lake is a major draw for tourists visiting Malawi, boasting an array of beautiful lodges – from high-end resorts to rustic island retreats.
 Lake Malawi is perfect for the adventurous traveller, as it has many exciting activities.
-Some of these include kayaking around the islands, boat safaris, stand-up paddle-boarding, freshwater scuba diving, snorkelling and wake-boarding, to name a few!
+Some of these include kayaking around the islands, boat safaris, stand-up paddleboarding, freshwater scuba diving, snorkelling, and wakeboarding, to name a few.
 Discover the quiet and sandy beaches of Likoma Island and Chintheche in the north, Senga Bay in the centre, and Cape Maclear and Mangochi in the south.
+Explore Lake Malawi lodges.

 How to get to the lake

 A combination of road travel or flights can get you to almost anywhere on the lake.
 5 scheduled one-hour flights a week from Lilongwe will whisk you to the gorgeous Likoma Island, or flights to Mzuzu and a short road transfer to Chintheche will satisfy your northern appetite.
-Whereas Senga Bay is just a short 1h20m drive from Lilongwe and is a favourite among the Lilongwe residents for restful weekend getaways, who can pop over after work on a Friday.
-For those looking for a little more action and vibe, the southern lakeshore can be accessed easily from Lilongwe and Blantyre and takes about 3.5 hrs.
+Whereas Senga Bay is just a short 2-hour drive from Lilongwe and is a favourite among the Lilongwe residents for restful weekend getaways, who can pop over after work on a Friday.
+For those seeking a more vibrant experience, the southern lakeshore can be easily accessed from Lilongwe and Blantyre.
+Whether you’re drawn to the lively beaches of Senga Bay, the island charm of Likoma, the quiet beauty of Chintheche, or the iconic shores of Cape Maclear, Lake Malawi offers something for every kind of traveller.
+Each destination reveals a different side of the lake, from cultural highlights to barefoot luxury and everything in between.

 Lake Malawi FAQs